 Alexander Grass Memorial Fellow Mr. Anthony Wexler

 Mr. Anthony Wexler is a PhD candidate in English at Johns Hopkins University.
 He holds a BA from Yeshiva University in English and Jewish studies and an MA from Johns Hopkins University in English.
 He is fluent in French and Hebrew and can read Aramaic.
-While in residence at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies, Mr. Wexler will be completing his dissertation, “At a Distance of Years: The Novel of Aging in the Shadow of Auschwitz.”
+While in residence at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies, Mr. Wexler will complete his dissertation, “At a Distance of Years: The Novel of Aging in the Shadow of Auschwitz.”

 Recent lectures and presentations include: “The End of an Era: Holocaust Memory in Philip Roth’s Exit Ghost,” at the American Literature Association; “The End of Holocaust Memory in Saul Bellow’s Ravelstein,” at the South Atlantic Modern Language Association; “Losing the Holocaust: Philip Roth and Primo Levi Grow Old,” at Johns Hopkins University; “At a Distance of Years: Primo Levi and the Problem of Holocaust Preservation,” at the American Comparative Literature Association Conference (ACLA), University of Toronto; and “J.M.
 Coetzee’s Palliative Novels and the Holocaust,” at the ACLA, Brown University.

 Mr. Wexler will be in residence at the Mandel Center through December 31, 2014.
+He may be contacted via email at firstname.lastname@example.org.